 Every 6 months

-Please bring your catheter passport and any equipment you normally use to clinic appointments.
-Clinics are held at the following locations.
+Please bring your catheter passport and any equipment required as mentioned above, to your clinic appointment.

 Atherstone Catheter Clinic